 BLUSH stands for "Beautiful, Lovable, Unique SisterHood."
 The BLUSH Female Mentoring program is designed to help young ladies discover their strengths and find meaningful ways to put those strengths into action.
 Admittance into BLUSH is based on referrals by teachers and guidance.

 The purpose of Chess Club is for students to hang out and play chess with each other in a positive and safe environment.
-We meet every other Thursday, and students take turns bringing snacks and drinks to share with fellow club members.
+Chess Club meets every other Friday, and students take turns bringing snacks and drinks to share with fellow club members.
+Members will also participate in chess instruction and will have the option to participate in tournaments against other chess players in Greenville County.

 Code Play uses Google CS First to develop students' ability to think like a programmer.
 Club members learn code through game design and earn badges as they complete levels.

 The purpose of Girls in Science is to encourage interest in science and science careers among girls.
 It is open to girls in all grades.
 Interested students must fill out an application form and pay a $10 fee.
 Meetings are held on the third Tuesday of each month from 3:30-4:30 in Room F117.
 Fun lab activities are completed during the meetings.

 The Mane Event is Mauldin Middle School's morning news crew.
-News team members sign up for roles both on screen and off to produce a live morning broadcast of the morning announcements.
-Members meet the morning at 8:00 AM on their assigned broadcast day, and will sometimes meet after school.
+News team members sign up for roles both on screen and off to produce a weekly news show.

 The Sandlapper Club allows eighth grade students the chance to help their community in a social setting and to broaden their horizons.
 Interested 8th graders must submit an application, including an essay.
 Club meetings are held on the third Thursday of each month.